Close this menu

 8/31/2023 Preliminary Injunction Request Granted

-The state of Arkansas is undermining the First Amendment due to a new law, SB 396.
-The law mandates that leading websites verify the identity and age of users.
-Our lawsuit against Attorney General Griffin over SB 396 will protect the First Amendment and keep online communication safe.
+The state of Arkansas undermined the First Amendment in passing SB 396 in 2023.
+The law mandated that leading websites verify the identity and age of users.
+Our lawsuit against Attorney General Griffin over SB 396 protected the First Amendment and keep online communication safe.

-The law undermines the First Amendment by requiring that Arkansans hand over sensitive and private information to be able to use digital communication services.
-Hinging access to social media and other sources of important information on uploading personal information will harm free speech in the state.
+The law undermined the First Amendment by requiring that Arkansans hand over sensitive and private information to be able to use digital communication services.
+Hinging access to social media and other sources of important information on uploading personal information will harm free speech.

-SB 396 also undermines cybersecurity by requiring residents to hand over, and requiring websites to process, sensitive personal information that is highly valuable to bad actors like organized crime groups and online hackers.
-The law could even require Arkansans to give over this sensitive information to organizations with which they have no prior relationship, just to use basic internet services.
+SB 396 also undermined cybersecurity by requiring residents to hand over, and requiring websites to process, sensitive personal information that is highly valuable to bad actors like organized crime groups and online hackers.

-Rather than empower families to lead in the cultural debate over how children and young people use tech, Arkansas has decided that it can use the power of the government to make decisions in the place of the state’s parents.
+Rather than empower families to lead in the cultural debate over how children and young people use tech, Arkansas decided that it can use the power of the government to make decisions in the place of the state’s parents.
+The Court disagreed and permanently halted the law.

-Additionally, SB 396 violates the Supremacy Clause of the U.S. constitution by conflicting with federal laws to protect children online, and violates the Commerce Clause by regulating the internet outside of the state’s borders.
+Additionally, SB 396 violated the Supremacy Clause of the U.S. constitution by conflicting with federal laws to protect children online, and violated the Commerce Clause by regulating the internet outside of the state’s borders.

 Our Team